OUR ARTICLES

 Pretty unreal but also really exciting.
 I get a lot of patients who I see in clinic say ‘I loved your TikTok video’ or ‘I follow you on TikTok’ ‘You’re the TikTok doctor’.
 It’s pretty amazing to know a lot of people are inspired by my journey and how it’s encouraging them to chase their dreams.

-How is the health information you share on your platforms received?
+How has the health information you share on your platforms been received?

-Depends on what type of health information, if It is general medical advice people appreciate that.
-If it is about Covid-19 I get mixed messages.
-I had a lot of backlash when I was talking about the vaccine and it’s effectiveness, I had to deal with a lot of hate and negativity but I quickly brushed that off and continued to do it because I knew it was going to benefit everyone in the long run.
-Whether people choose to take the information or not is up to them but those that were accepting the information were appreciative of it which I was grateful for.
+Depends on what type of health information.
+If it is general medical advice, people will appreciate it.
+If it is about COVID-19, I get mixed messages.
+I had a lot of backlash when talking about the vaccine and its effectiveness.
+I had to deal with a lot of hate and negativity, but I quickly brushed that off and continued doing it because I knew it would benefit everyone in the long run.
+Whether people choose to take the information or not is up to them, but those who accepted the information were appreciative of it, which I was grateful for.

 Technology platforms like TikTok and Instagram allow you to spread positive messaging and health literacy to a much larger audience than ever before.
 How do you think this is changing the face of health care?

-It really is, over these last few years social media has become the main source of information, especially our younger generations.
-In a way it’s been great at being able to share information and promote health but also distressing for some when there is misinformation being shared via these social media platforms.
-In terms of health care I feel being on these social media platforms just allows other forms of communication in a fun and interactive way especially for those who don't seek medical advice, being able to normalise seeing a doctor and reduce any fears people may have.
+It really is.
+Over these last few years, social media has become the main source of information, especially for our younger generations.
+In a way, it’s been great to be able to share information and promote health, but it's also distressing for some when misinformation is being shared via these social media platforms.
+In terms of healthcare, I feel being on these social media platforms just allows other forms of communication in a fun and interactive way, especially for those who don't seek medical advice, being able to normalise seeing a doctor and reduce any fears people may have.

 Do you have any tips for other doctors who may be wanting to grow a social following or start a TikTok account?